-The following eligibility restrictions apply in all cases:
+The following general eligibility restrictions apply in all cases:

-• A borrower who has a pending/active bankruptcy may be considered for loss mitigation options; however, the servicer must fully document the borrowers pending plan with items such as, but not limited to, a copy of the proposed/confirmed trustee plan.
-The servicer must obtain trustee approval prior to loss mitigation plan execution.
+- A borrower who has a pending/active bankruptcy may be considered for loss mitigation options; however, the servicer must fully document the borrowers pending plan with items such as, but not limited to, a copy of the proposed/confirmed trustee plan.
+In addition, tThe servicer must obtain trustee approval prior to loss mitigation plan execution. - If a servicing agreement, investor guidelines, or applicable law restricts or prohibits compliance with any steps outlined in this guide, the servicer must maintain evidence in the loan file documenting the nature of any deviation from the provided guidance.